claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 its implementations may not take into account an specific kind of attacker: one that has complete access to devices or accounts.
 This kind of attacker is a reality for many people in the real-world.
-Intimate partner violence (IPV) is a pervasive problem that can increase with the usage of technology.
+Intimate partner violence (IPV) is a pervasive problem that can increase with the usage of technology, that exhibits the kind of attacker just described.
 On this document, we aim to describe the types of strategies this attacker uses and what kind of counter-measures we can design.

 --- middle